 There are two advantages of using the equity of your house in debt consolidation.

-There are also two disadvantages in using home equity loans as a means to consolidate debt.
+There are also two disadvantages to using home equity loans as a means to consolidate debt.
 Get to know them so you know what to avoid.

 - You can lose your house.
 Since you are putting your house as collateral, your lender can foreclose on your house if you fail to make payments.
 They can use it in exchange for the payments that should have been sent for the loan you borrowed.
 This is why you have to be careful with your payments.
 You need to really commit to so you will not put your house in danger of foreclosure.